SCOTUS Oral Arguments Presented March 4, 2020.

 A Political Agenda Which Puts Women At Risk

-The Louisiana law, however, was challenged by the abortion industry as interfering with a woman’s abortion rights by placing “undue burden” on a woman’s ability to find a provider and clinic able to abort her pregnancy.
+The Louisiana law, however, is being fought by the abortion industry as interfering with a woman’s abortion rights by placing an “undue burden” on a woman’s ability to find a provider and clinic able to abort her pregnancy.

-Looking back at my original reviewing of this case, I now understand that I had oversimplified my thought process by believing this Louisiana statute was a “no brainer law” that would easily pass not just the Louisiana court system, but would also be readily defended by justices of the Supreme Court.
+Looking back at my original review of this case, I now understand that I had oversimplified my thought process by believing this Louisiana statute was a “no-brainer law” that would easily pass not just the Louisiana court system but would also be readily defended by justices of the Supreme Court.
 I wish this were the case.

-At the time of this writing, the Supreme Court has not announced their decision, and while I continue to join others in prayer that the safety of these women will be weighed more important than having to accept reasonable restrictions on the surgical procedure of abortion, I recognize there is a very real chance this law will be overturned in the name of protecting “the right to abortion” above and beyond providing for the safety of the very women choosing to abort.
+At the time of this writing, the Supreme Court has not announced its decision.
+I am continuing to pray, along with others, that we prioritize the safety of these women over accepting reasonable restrictions on the surgical procedure of abortion.
+I know there is a significant possibility that this law may overturn in the name of prioritizing “the right to abortion” over the safety of the women choosing to undergo it.

 The Louisiana Abortion Law Is Not Anti-Abortion